jtlindsey/RailsFinance/README.md

 - [ ] Graphs for others by link to page to create
 - [ ] Graphs printable
 - [ ] Net-worth tracking
-- [ ] Home page view grouping...(that can be changed by drag and drop?)
 - [ ] Create Getting Started Guide (Easy Quick Start Guide)
 - [ ] Create User Guide with screen shots
 - [ ] Create Getting started video
 - [ ] Create feature video

 ### Priority 2 Features
+- [ ] 4 Color theme options via settings in user accounts page for each user
 - [ ] Goal to purchase / saving progress page
 - [ ] Built in loan comparison calculators
 - [ ] Produce Amortization Charts
 - [ ] User accounts
 - [ ] Support ticket location for easy submission and tracking
 - [ ] Desktop / Web app sync
+- [ ] Home page view grouping...(that can be changed by drag and drop?)

 ### Paid Version
 The following features might be released in a paid version if not in the free open source version.